-During the three months ended January 31, 2003, the Company recorded net restructuring charges of approximately \$9.0 million.
-Of this amount, \$5.0 million related to the recognition of the cumulative translation component of equity, related to the Company's European operations, as a result of the substantial completion of the shutdown of the European operations.
-The Company also recorded \$1.2 million of restructuring charges related to the write-off of certain software related costs, recorded additional facility lease obligation charges of \$2.6 million related to vacant office space in San Francisco, CA, and settled certain facility lease obligations related to its European operations for amounts less than originally anticipated and recorded a reduction of previously recorded restructuring estimates of approximately \$1.1 million.
+During the nine months ended April 30, 2003, the Company recorded net restructuring charges of approximately \$29.1 million.
+In addition to the items noted in the quarter ended April 30, 2003, the Company recorded a \$5.0 million charge related to the recognition of the cumulative translation component of equity as a result of the substantial completion of the shutdown of the Company's European operations, a \$1.2 million charge for the write-off of certain software related assets, and a \$3.2 million charge related to facility lease obligations beyond the Company's previous estimates.
+These charges were partially offset by a \$1.5 million adjustment for the settlement of certain facility lease obligations related to the Company's European operations for amounts less than originally anticipated.